 The amount you must pay for Covered Services each year is capped as shown in the SBC.
 This limit is called the "Out-of-Pocket limit."
-Once you have paid this amount for Covered Services during the year, the Plan will begin to pay 100% of the Maximum Allowed Amount for Covered Services for the rest of the year.
+The Plan has separate Out-of-Pocket limits for medical expenses and prescription drug expenses.
+Once you have paid this amount for this type of Covered Services during the year, the Plan will begin to pay 100% of the Maximum Allowed Amount for those Covered Services for the rest of the year.
 Your Deductibles, Coinsurance and Copayments are all counted in determining when you have met this Out-of-Pocket limit.
 Bear in mind that you may have some out-of-pocket costs that are not counted toward the Out-of-Pocket limit.
 These excluded costs are also shown on the SBC.